 Despite its proven impact on rail crossing safety and mobility, Rail Crossing Information Systems (RCIS) are often misunderstood.
 Below are some of the most common misconceptions-and why they don't hold up.

-"RCIS is just train detection"
+"RCIS is just train detection."

 False.
 Train detection is only one part of the equation.
-What makes an RCIS effective is its ability to predict train arrival and departure times, integrate anywhere (e.g., traffic signals, roadside signs, and any other third-party system), and support traffic management centers and public safety responders.
+What makes an RCIS effective is its ability to predict train arrival and departure times, integrate with traffic signals and roadside signs, and support traffic management centers and public safety responders.
 It's the system's intelligence and connectivity-not just the sensors-that deliver real value.